Scalar singlet dark matter in non-standard cosmologies: The model and constraints

 In Fig.~\ref{fig:scaling}, examples of the evolution of energy densities in these three cases are shown.
 In the case shown in the upper right panel the $\rho_\phi$ dominated period begins at $T=180\,{\rm GeV}$, whereas in the upper left panel it begins at $T=10\,{\rm MeV}$.
 In both cases the SM plasma temperature after the decay of $\rho_\phi$ is $T_{\rm end} = 10\,{\rm MeV}$.
 Notice that while in the case shown in the upper right panel the temperature decreases monotonically, in the upper left panel $T<10\,{\rm MeV}$ during the $\rho_\phi$ dominated period, and the decay of $\rho_\phi$ finally increases the temperature back to $10\,{\rm MeV}$.
 To present the maximal effect a non-standard expansion phase can have on DM production, both here and in the following the results are shown for $T_{\rm end}=10$~MeV, which is close to the BBN bound.
 However, the results can be easily generalized to higher values of $T_{\rm end}$.
 Note that even though all of the above cases can be motivated by scenarios considered in the literature, our analysis does not concentrate on any particular model besides the DM one, which we will discuss in the next subsection.
-In this sense, the results that we will present are completely general.